michaelklishin/pantomime/README.md

 # Pantomime, a Library For Working With MIME Types In Clojure

-Pantomime is a tiny Clojure library that deals with MIME types (Internet media types, sometimes referred to as "content types").
-It uses [Apache Tika](http://tika.apache.org/) under the hood to detect MIME types using several techniques:
+Pantomime is a Clojure interface to [Apache Tika](http://tika.apache.org/).

+Originally created as a library that deals with MIME types (Internet media types, sometimes referred to as "content types"), it now also supports extraction of document metadata and text content.
- * Known file extensions
- * Magic bytes
- * Content-type information for resources served via HTTP
- * XML schema information

-and so on.

-Pantomime also exposes Tika's ability to extract file metadata and text content.

 ## Maven Artifacts